 Uncle Larry and Victor have a lot in common I believe in the way they play “music” and only not the instrument.

 Just listen to all the intros from the Tom Bukovac Homeskoolin show.
 Tom never noodles aimlessly the same old licks and always plays with Intent.
-He is drifting in space while jamming but all has a musical context and is structured like a song.
+He is drifting in space while jamming but all have a musical context and are structured like a song.

-If you don’t believe take a look for yourself of how all is kept nice, sweet and short without any extra jamming on the Homeskoolin 100th episode live stream show.
+If you don’t believe take a look for yourself at how all is kept nice, sweet, and short without any extra jamming on the Homeskoolin 100th episode live stream show.

 Listen to yourself and transmit what you hear in your head to your finger – that’s all there is!

 If you have watched the homeskoolin channel for a while now, you know that he is as good of a Bass player as any Pro Bassist out there, and it’s not even his main instrument.

 I believe that the sense of groove and the love for playing Bass has armed Tom with a very special and handy skill that is- filling the whole frequency spectrum with your guitar, and only your guitar.

 Being myself a player in a 3-piece band and usually the only guitarist in the band, I have to find ways to make the guitar sound full, as if I had a rhythm guitarist with me.
 Having started with acoustic (a beat-up classical guitar with acoustic strings actually!) fingerstyle playing and having relatively big hands helped a lot with this.